Scientific Name

 Hardiness: High temperatures are not a problem, but the plant can be damaged when the temperature goes below freezing.
 C. stephanii can withstand temperatures as low as 35 to 50 °F (1.7 to 10 °C), USDA hardiness zones 10b to 11b.

-Watering: When it goes dormant in the spring, C. stephanii requires little or no water.
-In the fall, when it will begin growing, it is safe to water deeply, allowing the soil to dry before watering again.
+Watering: When dormant in the spring, C. stephanii requires little or no water.
+When it begins growing in the fall, it is safe to water deeply, allowing the soil to dry before watering again.
 If leaves start to wrinkle during active growth, your plant needs water.

-Repotting: The best time to repot C. stephanii is at the beginning of the period of active growth, but repotting can be done at almost any time while the plant is actively growing.
+Repotting: The best time to repot C. stephanii is at the beginning of the active growth period, but repotting can be done at almost any time while the plant is actively growing.

 Learn more at How to Grow and Care for Conophytum.